Oral Session Information For Presenters

 All Oral Session presentations (non-poster) will be managed through our Speaker Ready Room and all presenters are required to check in with the Speaker Ready Room at least 4 hours in advance of their scheduled session.
 The Speaker Ready Room process ensures that presentations are problem-free onsite and allows us to network session rooms so that the presentation audio can be easily transmitted into overflow rooms for at-capacity sessions.
 Your participation is critical to our success.

-You will have the option to upload your final presentation before arriving onsite in Chicago.
-Directions for uploading final presentations, along with a login and password, will be sent via email to presenters no later than October 10.
-When you upload your final presentation, your permission will be asked if we may share your presentation with attendees.
-If permission is granted, your presentation will be made available to attendees only AFTER the Convention has concluded.
+You will have the option to upload your final presentation before arriving onsite.
+Directions for uploading final presentations, along with a login and password, will be sent via email to presenters no later than October 5.
+When you upload your final presentation, your permission will be asked if to share your presentation with attendees.
+If permission is granted, your presentation will be made available to attendees after the Convention has concluded.

-Once you have reviewed and approved the final presentation, it will be transmitted to the computer in the scheduled presentation room by the Speaker Ready Room technicians.
+Once you have reviewed and approved your final presentation, it will be transmitted to the computer in the scheduled presentation room by the Speaker Ready Room technicians.

 Every speaker must check-in with the Speaker Ready Room, so all presenters should plan their schedule accordingly.
 If a session has multiple presenters using different presentation files, each presenter must check in at the Speaker Ready Room as well.